cbaziotis/ekphrasis/README.md

 _ekphrasis_ offers the following functionality:

   1. **Social Tokenizer**.
 A text tokenizer geared towards social networks (Facebook, Twitter...), which understands complex emoticons, emojis and other unstructured expressions like dates, times and more.

   2. **Word Segmentation**.
 You can split a long string to its constituent words.
 Suitable for hashtag segmentation.

   3. **Spell Correction**.
 You can replace a misspelled word, with the most probable candidate word.

   4. **Customization**.
 Word Segmentation and Spell Correction mechanisms, operate on top of word statistics, collected from a given corpus.
 We provide word statistics from 2 big corpora (from Wikipedia and Twitter), but you can also generate word statistics from your own corpus.
 You may need to do that if you are working with domain-specific texts, like biomedical documents.
 For example a word describing a technique or a chemical compound may be treated as a misspelled word, using the word statistics from a general purposed corpus.

-    5. **PreProcessing Pipeline**.
+  5. **Pre-Processing Pipeline**.
 You can combine all the above steps in an easy way, in order to prepare the text files in your dataset for some kind of analysis or for machine learning.
   In addition, to the aforementioned actions, you can perform text normalization, word annotation (labeling) and more.